Lamont considering ways to keep more people home amid virus

 Lamont said he's been hesitant to close the state's large parks, but worries when he sees large groups of young people congregating, such as playing basketball, and not taking social distancing seriously.

-"Certainly I think that April is going to be a horrible month,” said Lamont, basing his prediction on how the virus spread overseas and in Seattle.
+"Certainly I think that April is going to be a horrible month,” Lamont said, basing his prediction on how the virus spread overseas and in Seattle.

+For most people, the virus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
+For some, especially older adults and people with existing health problems, it can cause more severe illness or death.